IQKV/sample-lorem/README.md

 The code follows the [Google Java Style](https://google.github.io/styleguide/javaguide.html) and is checked by Checkstyle, PMD, and SpotBugs.
 Optional SonarQube is available in `compose.yaml`.

+## 📏 Cursor Rules

+The project includes Cursor Editor rules for consistent development practices:

+- **Java Language Best Practices**: Rules for code style, performance, security, and testing to ensure clean, maintainable, and efficient Java code.
+- **Spring Boot Best Practices**: Guidelines for proper implementation of Spring Boot patterns, dependency injection, configuration, and RESTful API design.

+These rules are available in the `.cursor/rules` directory and are automatically applied when using the Cursor Editor.

 ---

 ## 🧹 Cleanup